 Many hard-to-predict platform factors play a role in determining how a particular software design consumes power.
-Middleware and OS task scheduling and memory utilization strategies can affect how a software architecture consumes power [12].
-Likewise, networking implementation details, such as design decisions in the MAC layer of the OS [1], also play an important role.
-Moreover, diversity in hardware (such as variation in sensors) can consume power at different rates across devices, e.g., using GPS on one device may be much more costly than on another.
+Middleware and OS decisions on task scheduling and memory utilization can affect a software architecture consumes power [11].
+Networking implementation details, such as design decisions in the MAC layer of the OS [1], can also play an important role.
+Moreover, diversity in hardware (such as variation in sensors) can consumer power at different rates across devices.
+Using GPS on one device may be much more costly than on another.

-Conventional cyber-physical applications with custom hardware and software typically use lightweight OS and middleware layers, such as TinyOS [19], that provide low-level programming APIs that tightly-couple the software to the hardware.
+Conventional cyber-physical systems with custom hardware and software typically use lightweight OS and middleware layers, such as TinyOS [18], that provide low-level programming APIs that tightly-couple the software to the hardware.
 This minimalistic approach complicates software development, but allows for more control over how power is consumed.
 The increased control over how power is consumed makes it easier for developers to forecast power consumption.

 In contrast, cyber-physical applications built on mobile Internet devices are perched atop an intricate set of OS and middleware layers that expose high-level APIs to developers and simplify software development.
-For example, Figure 4 shows the depth of Android's layers of middleware and network stack abstractions, which makes it hard to predict the power consumption of each layer.
+Figure 4 shows Android's layers of middleware and network stack abstractions and serves to show the difficulty associated with predicting the power consumption of each layer.
 For most applications, such as games or user productivity applications that are not concerned with power consumption, these higher-level APIs are ideal.
 For cyber-physical applications that must conservatively consume power and always be on, these intermediate layers of abstraction make managing power consumption harder.

-Emerging solution $\rightarrow$ Model-driven power consumption analysis.
+Emerging solution \rightarrow Model-driven power consumption analysis.
 Model-driven engineering (MDE) tools [30] help specify high-level cyber-physical software architectures rapidly and then generate architecture emulation code to run on target devices and to obtain rough estimates of power consumption.
 By utilizing MDE tools along with device- or platform-specific code generation, it becomes possible to address the challenge of predicting mobile cyber-physical application power consumption early in the development cycle.
-These MDE tools allow developers to analyze and evaluate potential designs on a physical device before commiting to a specific architecture.
+These MDE tools allow developers to analyze and evaluate potential designs on a physical device before comiting to a specific architecture.